-The provisions of this circulars apply to the all old contracts as well which were entered prior to 01.07.2017.
+The provisions of these circulars apply to the all old contracts as well which were entered prior to 01.07.2017.

-The benefit of this circular is that it ensure less blockage of funds for service provider and reduce the requirements of working capital.
+The benefit of this circular is that it ensures fewer blockages of funds for service provider and reduces the requirements of working capital.